SaraYasser28/Tailor-e-Commerce-Website/README.md

 * Improve UI/UX and accessibility.
 * Add product search, filtering, and sorting features.
 * Enhance authentication and user account management.

+## Team Project

+This project was completed as part of Webmaster training and involved collaboration with other trainees throughout the development process.
+The experience provided practical exposure to teamwork, project organization, version control workflows, and front-end application development.